szymor/anarch/README.md

 **Note that legally there are still things you cannot do with a public domain work like this**, for example you can't claim copyright for it, i.e. you **cannot** restrict others from using this in any way they want, i.e. you **cannot** stop others from selling this.
 You also **cannot** claim the lie that you've made this game and own it.
 You **can** add your own creations to this work (e.g. levels) and claim copyright **only** to those specific parts.

-If you for example start selling this and make big money, it would be nice if you sent me some of it -- I can't and won't enforce this, I trust you and leave all this to your conscience.
+If you, for example, start selling this and make big money, it would be nice if you sent me some of it -- I can't and won't enforce this as I clearly state with CC0, I leave all decisions to your conscience.
 Similarly if you modify this, I believe it would be nice if you keep it in the public domain under CC0, but I don't enforce this (if I wanted to, I would license this as copyleft).

 Am I so stupid as to trust complete strangers to not abuse this?
-No, I know some will probably "abuse" my work, but it's a price I am willing to pay and I think the good will be greater than the bad.
-I believe no one should be able to own information.
+No, I know people will "abuse" my work, but the good that will come from this will be greater than the bad.
+Perhaps this alone will make some people think.

+### Who are you?

+I am an anarcho-pacifist programmer.
+You can read more about me at [my website](https://www.tastyfish.cz).
+You can read my political manifesto here: [Non-Competitive Society](https://gitlab.com/drummyfish/my_writings/-/blob/master/non-competitive%20society.pdf).

 ### You sound like an insane person, are you crazy?

-I do have mental issues, but they don't affect my reasoning.
-I ask you to critically think about ideas I present.
+I have mental issues as most people nowadays, but they don't affect my reasoning.
+I ask you to critically evaluate the ideas I present to you.

+### Can I support you?

+Yes.
+This isn't made for any profit, but if you decide you want to share some food with a fellow human being, you can find my support info at [my website](https://www.tastyfish.cz).

 ## code guide